pattonsgirl/CEG2350/Labs/Lab02/README.md

 ## Part 5 - ssh config

 On your local system (`exit` from your AWS instance), you used an SSH command to log on to your AWS Ubuntu instance.
-There is a neat configuration file that can be used to create a "shortcut" of sorts.
+There is a neat configuration file that can be used to create an alias of sorts.
 Read the resources for this section, then configure the `.ssh/config` file for your user on your system with information on your `ssh` connection to your AWS instance.

-1. Write the command you used to `ssh` in to your AWS instance.
+1. Write the command you have been using to `ssh` in to your AWS instance.
 2. Provide the HostName (IP address) of your AWS Ubuntu instance:
 3. Provide the user name that you are logging on to the system with:
 4. Provide the absolute / full path to the private key (Identity File) on your local system: